Understanding Learned Behavior in Parenting

-Many people have an idea that kids today are disrespectful.
-More so than in the past, they say.
+I too often hear this idea that kids today have become too disrespectful.
+More so than in the past, it’s said.
 Maybe that’s the case, maybe not.
-(How is anyone really supposed to know that?)
+(How is anyone really supposed to know?)

 But this isn’t the real problem as I see it.